How the stupidity of English officialism played right into Enoch Powell’s Rivers of Blood speech; to devastating effect

 23. My rough sleeping engineer acquaintance made an extraordinary observation; it rings true to this day.
 He observed that since 2003, many people in the bottom-fifth of society experienced a higher rate of inflation than the rest of country in every year.
 While I was not in the position to verify his remark, I nevertheless treated him as a reliable witness; for I knew him to be a well-read individual, as he always whiled the time away in the Milton Keynes public library reading The Financial Times.
 I used to tease him about it, suggesting that he was probably a secret millionaire on a hunt for an impoverished fellow on whom to lavish his great fortune.

 24. But his reflection is more accurate than many would credit him, on account of the fact that he was a rough sleeper; for according to a report published by Equality Trust, the richest one hundred people in Britain have amassed wealth equal to 30% of the poorest households.
 30% is the equivalent to 18, 900,000 people – a very large number indeed!
-The Equality Trust goes on to suggest that this astonishing reality is owing to the spiraling income inequality in the last 40 years, which has created a chasm between the rich and the rest of society.
+The Equality Trust goes on to suggest that this astonishing reality is owing to the spiralling income inequality in the last 40 years, which has created a chasm between the rich and the rest of society.

 A sense of betrayal